Hardraw Force: Hardraw Scar

 Hardraw Scar (54.316°N 2.205°W) is a limestone gorge behind the Green Dragon inn at Hardraw near Hawes in the Yorkshire Dales.
 It is a natural amphitheatre and in September is the site of an annual brass-band contest.
 The contest attracts bands from all over the North of England and is a popular event amongst players and audiences alike.

 The gorge is alongside the Pennine Way.
 Access to the gorge is via the nearby public house.

 In 1899 a great flood came racing over the waterfall and into Hardraw itself, ruining buildings and uprooting coffins from the graveyard.
 The lip of the waterfall was demolished by the force of the water and the landowner at the time (Lord Wharncliffe) got his estate manager to repair the lip and it is now held together at the top by metal stakes.

-Hardraw Force and popular culture
+Hardraw Force in popular culture

-Both J. M. W. Turner and William Wordsworth visited the waterfall and both men stayed at the Green Dragon Inn.
+The renowned waterfall has attracted a number of notable visitors over the years.
+Both J. M. W. Turner and William Wordsworth visited Hardraw Force, with each staying at the nearby Green Dragon Inn.

-The falls were used as a location in the film Robin Hood: Prince of Thieves, in the scene where Maid Marian catches Robin Hood bathing under a waterfall.
+Hardraw Force featured prominently in the 1991 film Robin Hood: Prince of Thieves, serving as the backdrop for the scene in which Maid Marian discovers Robin Hood bathing beneath a waterfall.

-Hardraw Force is the setting for a brass-band competition held annually on the second Sunday in September.
-The competition was first held in the natural amphitheatre of the falls in 1884 when six bands took part; the competition lapsed in 1927 but was revived in 1976 and has gone from strength to strength since.
-In recent years two other musical events have started up at the falls: the Hawdraw Bash is a folk-rock concert in early July and the Hardraw Gathering is a three-day festival of traditional music at the end of July.
+The waterfall is also the site of the annual Hardraw Scar Brass Band Contest, held on the second Sunday in September.
+The event began in the 1880s and, after a hiatus beginning in 1927, was revived in the 1970s.

+More recently, Hardraw Force has hosted folk-music events.
+The Hardraw Summer Gathering, a three-day festival of folk music and real ale, was held annually from 2010 to 2014.
+In June 2013, a separate event, the Hardraw Folk Gathering, took place at the Green Dragon Inn and surrounding area, featuring multiple live folk sessions.
+Traditional music sessions were reported to have returned to the Green Dragon in 2023.